Different Stages of a Civil Suit : An Overview

 Discovery & production of documents

-A party can also apply to the court for directing any party to make discovery of the documents in his possession relating to the disputed matter.
+A party can also apply to the court for directing any party to make discovery of the documents in his possession or power relating to the disputed matter, under Order XI of the CPC.

 On hearing the application, the court will refuse or allow the application specifying the classes of documents.

-The party in possession of document can object to the production of document.
-The court can then order production of such document.
+The party in possession of the document can object to the production of the document.
+The court can then order production of such a document.

 Inspection of documents by the other party

-A party can give notice to the other party to produce for his inspection of any document referred to in the pleadings or affidavits of the other party.
-The other party has to reply to the notice within 7 days of its receipt specifying the time at which the document can be inspected within next three days.
+A party can give notice to the other party to produce for inspection any document referred to in the pleadings or affidavits of the other party.
+The other party has to reply to the notice within 7 days of its receipt specifying the time at which the document can be inspected within the next three days.
 If he refuses to comply with the notice, he cannot use that document in evidence.
-The court can refuse such application if the discovery is unnecessary.
+The court can refuse such an application, if the discovery is unnecessary.

 Admission of facts by parties